malcommac/SwiftDate/Documentation/Parsing_Dates.md

 takes a single parameter:

 - `region | Region`: the region in which the date is represented (only `locale` parameter is used).
 If you omit this parameter the `SwiftDate.ISO` is used instead.
+You can use `convertTo(region:)` to perform any additional conversion.

 Example: